Cricket World Cup Trophy: ICC Cricket World Cup Trophy

 The ICC Cricket World Cup Trophy is presented to the winning team of the ICC Cricket World Cup.

 The current trophy is 60 cm high, is made from silver and gold, and features a golden globe held up by three silver columns.
-The columns, shaped as stumps and bails, represent the three fundamental aspects of cricket: batting, bowling and fielding, while the globe characterises a cricket ball, with the seam that is tilted to represent Axial tilt of the Earth.
-It is designed with platonic dimensions, so that it can be easily recognised from any angle.
+The columns, shaped as stumps and bails, represent the three fundamental aspects of cricket: batting, bowling and fielding, while the globe characterises a cricket ball, with the seam tilted to represent Axial tilt of the Earth.
+It is designed with platonic dimensions, so that it can be easily recognized from any angle.
 The trophy weighs approximately 11 kilograms and has the names of the previous winners inscribed on its base.
-There is still room for another ten teams to have their name inscribed:
+There is still room for another ten teams to have their names inscribed:

-The Reliance World Cup and Wills World Cup were crafted by Amit Pabuwal of Jaipur who has also made the world's largest gold trophy, the most expensive trophy in world history, as well as the T20 World Cup.
+The Reliance World Cup and Wills World Cup were crafted by Amit Pabu Wal of Jaipur who has also made the world's largest gold trophy, the most expensive trophy in world history, as well as the T20 World Cup.